 الَّذِي خَلَقَ الْمَوْتَ وَالْحَيَاةَ لِيَبْلُوَكُمْ أَيُّكُمْ أَحْسَنُ عَمَلًا وَهُوَ الْعَزِيزُ الْغَفُورُ

-“The One Who created death and life that He may test you, which of you (is) best (in) deed.
-And He (is) the All-Mighty, the Oft-Forgiving.”
+“[He] who created death and life to test you [as to] which of you is best in deed – and He is the Exalted in Might, the Forgiving.”
 (Surah Al-Mulk 67:2)

 God allows us to enter this world with all its risks, aware that facing and overcoming such perils is essential to our eternal progression.
 Sufferings occur to teach us that we must adhere to Allah’s natural and moral laws.
 Let us repent and ask forgiveness and reform our ways.
 “Could it be a test and a trial for us?”
 Let us work hard to pass this test.
 Allah says:

 فَلَمَّا نَسُوا مَا ذُكِّرُوا بِهِ فَتَحْنَا عَلَيْهِمْ أَبْوَابَ كُلِّ شَيْءٍ حَتَّىٰ إِذَا فَرِحُوا بِمَا أُوتُوا أَخَذْنَاهُم بَغْتَةً فَإِذَا هُم مُّبْلِسُونَ

 “So when they forgot that by which they had been reminded, We opened to them the doors of every [good] thing until, when they rejoiced in that which they were given, We seized them suddenly, and they were [then] in despair.”
 (Surah Al-Anam 6:44)